 - Crime Rate: Safer than 55% of Los Angeles neighborhoods

-With great views of the LA skyline, Silver Lake has developed a reputation as a hipster haven, and its collection of vibrant cafes, artisanal coffee shops, and swanky cocktail bars, and Silver Lake Farmer’s Market certainly appeals to that crowd.
-But Silver Lake is also one of the best places to live in Los Angeles for anyone–not just those outside the cultural mainstream!
+With great views of the LA skyline, Silver Lake has developed a reputation as a hipster haven—and its collection of vibrant cafes, artisanal coffee shops, swanky cocktail bars, and Silver Lake Farmer’s Market certainly appeals to that crowd.
+But Silver Lake is also one of the best places to live in Los Angeles for singles and young professionals—not just those outside the cultural mainstream!
 The neighborhood’s namesake lake gives residents a great place to exercise or relax outdoors, and a wide assortment of classic Spanish-style homes and modern bungalows offer quiet and comfort.
 If you need to get to other parts of the city, Silver Lake’s location is also convenient.
-You’re about ten minutes from Los Angeles City College and about 15 minutes from Downtown LA and Hollywood, you can hop on a bus or Metro to get around.
+Being around ten minutes from Los Angeles City College and about 15 minutes from Downtown LA and Hollywood, you can hop on a bus or Metro to get around.

 Things to Do in Silver Lake

 Admire the gorgeous water and interesting houses while strolling around Silver Lake Reservoir.
 Help Fido make new friends while you watch from the shade at Silver Lake Dog Park.
 Get ready for your next bike adventure by getting bike repairs—or a new and improved ride—at Coco’s Variety.
 Learn how to embroider, make homemade candles, and paint with watercolors in classes at Makers Mess.
-Catch all the big games while you enjoy a Spaten Lager and Pretzel Platter on the patio at The Red Lion Tavern.
+Catch all the big games while you enjoy a Spaten Optimator and Pretzel Platter on the patio at The Red Lion Tavern.
 Satisfy your late-night cravings with Chili Fries and a Cheeseburger from Rick’s Drive In & Out.
-Get a Spicy Tuna Rice Bowl or The Shoyu on Fire Ramen at Silverlake Ramen.
-Feast on some of Los Angeles’ best pizza with Roasted Veggie and Rapini & Sausage Neapolitan pizzas from WOOD Silver Lake Pizza & Pasta.
-Or challenge your friends to a game of foosball while you sip on a Sir Perry’s Pear Cider or Racer 5 IPA at Cha Cha Lounge.
+Get a Spicy Tuna Bowl or The Shoyu on Fire Ramen at Silverlake Ramen.
+Or challenge your friends to a game of foosball while you sip on a Sir Perry’s Pear Cider or Lagunitas IPA at Cha Cha Lounge.

 Moving to Los Angeles?
-Extra Space Storage has self storage facilities throughout the LA area, including locations near Los Angeles International Airport, the University of Southern California, and UCLA, so we can help with your transition.
-Find a storage unit near you!
+Extra Space Storage has locations throughout the LA area—including storage facilities near LAX, the University of Southern California, and UCLA—so we can help with your transition.
+Find cheap Los Angeles storage near you!

 Neighborhood statistics from AreaVibes